bbusse/mug/README.md

 - `--on-right-click <command>`: Run a shell command when the tray icon is right-clicked
 - `--use-colour`: Show the PNG icon in colour (default is monochrome)
 - `--text <emoji or string>`: Show an emoji or text as the tray icon instead of a PNG (always in colour)
+- `--tooltip <text>`: Show a custom tooltip when hovering over the tray icon

 # Install
 ```